colorizenl/multimedialib/readme.md

 In order to retain portability across all supported platforms, MultimediaLib is limited to a subset of the Java standard library. `ArchitectureTest`, which runs as part of the unit tests and uses [ArchUnit](https://www.archunit.org), is used to validate these portability constraints.

+Take extra care when introducing libraries that serialize and/or deserialize file formats.
+Those libraries tend to heavily rely on reflection, which has limited support on some of the platforms targeted by MultimediaLib.
+Usually, it is still possible to use libraries for those file formats, as long as you use non-reflection libraries (or the non-reflection parts of a library).

 Note that applications created *using* MultimediaLib will have the same portability restrictions, so you may want to consider introducing similar tests for your application code.